 Electric Charge Distribution

 Sloshing of aircraft fuel in-flight or during refueling, generates electric charge, causing the fuel-vapor mixture at the interface to become conductive.
 Analysis of transient electric potential and field distribution helps to identify optimum discharge locations on the fuel tank.
-This electric charge distribution simulation using FLOW-3Ddemonstrates the fuel behavior inside an aircraft fuel tank while it accelerates through a turn in a series of yaw, pitch, and roll motion.
+This electric charge distribution simulation using FLOW-3D demonstrates the fuel behavior inside an aircraft fuel tank while it accelerates through a turn in a series of yaw, pitch, and roll motions.